Skip to main content

 }

-The useFunds callback is where the agent plugs in its own logic — call LI.FI’s API to bridge, execute a DEX swap, settle a card payment, etc. The borrow/repay lifecycle wraps around whatever the agent needs to do.
+The useFunds callback is where the agent plugs in its own logic — call LI.FI’s API to bridge, execute a DEX swap, settle a trade, etc. The borrow/repay lifecycle wraps around whatever the agent needs to do.

 When to Use This